venky0199/Phpapplications/README.md

 to open data your program dbname and table name should match, you can open db only on the RDp.

-⇒ to open the Phpmyadmin in the browser of using link In RDl go to the xampp control Panel
+⇒ to open the Phpmyadmin in the browser of using link In RDp go to the xampp control Panel

 >) on Apache click on config = change local TO all granted.
 Then you can See The database In the browser

+in RDP WE Have to change local to all granted in Apache(httpd Xampp.conf) after changing we have stop apache and start again then we can access it in browser